danielscholl/self-managed-osdu/README.md

 3. __[Stamp Provision](../../actions/workflows/stamp-provision.yaml)__: This action provisions resources for the Deployment Stamp.  _(Time: ~1h)_

 4. __[Stamp Install](../../actions/workflows/stamp-configure.yaml)__: This action initializes the Software Configuration process of the Deployment Stamp and the software deployment occurs after pipeline completion.  _(Time: ~20m)_

+> Note: Prior to running the Stamp Load due to a recent change in Azure AD Applications the AD Application needs to be approved for access.
+This can be done by accessing the Login Page.
+Access the $DNS_HOST/login

 5. __[Stamp Load](../../actions/workflows/stamp-load.yaml)__: This action initializes the partition and loads the necessary data into the Stamp to allow it to fully function. (ie: Entitlements, Schemas, Workflow)  _(Time: ~20m)_